jashjpatel/GreenTravelPlanner/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Backend: Ruby on rails server side app

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+* Ruby version
+the later the better (i use ruby-3.3.4)

+* System dependencies
+whatevers in the gem file... run bundle install

+* Configuration

+* Database creation
+nothing yet... looking to use mongodb

+* Database initialization
+working on it

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions
+working on deployment

+* ...